 5 – Magnetic Knife Strip

-If you’re bringing your fancy knife set, they don’t need to take up any precious counter space.
+If you're bringing your nice knife set, they don't need to take up any precious counter space or drawer space.
 They can be magnetized to the wall!

 It also helps to know that no matter how much your RV swerves, those knives are staying put.